TechxArtisanStudio/Openterface/docs/faq.md

 No pre-installation or configuration is required on the target device.
 As long as the target device supports UI operations with video output (e.g., HDMI, VGA) and has a USB port to receive emulated keyboard and mouse control (HID) signals, it can be used.
 Thus, supported target device platforms include Windows, MacOS, Linux, Android, and iOS.

 #### Will there be technical support and documentation available for the Openterface Mini-KVM?
 Extensive documentation for the Openterface Mini-KVM can be found on our website at [Openterface.com](https://www.openterface.com/).
 We continuously update these resources to optimize your experience with the device.
 For technical support, we invite you to join our [community](https://openterface.com/community/) for sharing queries and insights among fellow users and our expert team.
 If your issue remains unresolved, our team is available to provide further technical assistance.
 You can reach out via this email: info@techxartisan.com.

-#### Why is your open-source repository empty?
-We apologise for the delay.
-We have been exceptionally busy with various administrative tasks related to our crowdfunding campaign.
-Rest assured, we are fully committed to open-sourcing both the hardware and software for our project.
-Please be patient with us as we finalise preparations.
-We will start releasing the hardware details and code incrementally over the next two to three weeks, aiming to have everything available before we begin shipments to our backers.

-In the meantime, you can learn more about our project here: [How It Works](https://openterface.com/how-it-works/).
-This resource provides insight into our USB-HDMI capture integration, featuring the **CH9329** chip for keyboard and mouse control.
-Technical enthusiasts may find the details on the CH9329 chip particularly interesting.

-Additionally, our mini-KVM utilises the **CH340** chip, supporting two built-in USB hubs for both the host and target sides.
-Our mini-KVM is comparable to many video capture cards currently on the market.
-For further technical details, please refer to this [datasheet](https://docs.google.com/document/d/1UPw5RwGTp0AjKL3wOvQZUS1hp3IPMxkCujtqy5haeP0/edit?usp=sharing).

-Thank you for your understanding and patience!

 ### Software

 #### Where can I download the host applications?
 Visit our [Install Host Application page](https://openterface.com/quick-start/#install-host-application) for official downloads.

+??? warning "Privacy & Security: Be cautious when using third-party host app"
-As our project is open source, you may find alternative versions of host applications compatible with our mini-KVM developed by the community.
-While these can offer additional features, please ensure you review their security and privacy practices.
-TechxArtisan Studio cannot guarantee the safety of third-party applications.
-Thank you!
+    As our project is open source, you may find alternative versions of host applications compatible with our Mini-KVM developed by others.
+While these can offer additional features, please ensure you review their security and privacy practices. **The Openterface Team cannot guarantee or be responsible for the safety of third-party applications**.

 #### When will the host app for Android be available?
 We are currently developing the host app for Android, but it is a lower priority compared to versions for mainstream operating systems like macOS, Windows, and Linux.
 We appreciate your patience and encourage you to stay tuned for updates.
 If you are interested in assisting with development, feel free to join our community or contact us via email!